 In the 2000s, launches and barges transported stock, usually on trucks, from the islands of the Marlborough Sounds and the Hauraki Gulf.
 Toll New Zealand’s Interislander ferry service and its competitor, Strait Shipping, carried stock trucks across Cook Strait.

 The export trade

 Exporting livestock began in the 1860s, and is still done by ship.
-In the 2000s, specially designed livestock ships can carry more than 130,000 sheep or 25,000 cattle.
+In the 2000s, specially designed livestock ships could carry more than 130,000 sheep or 25,000 cattle.
 The export of live sheep from New Zealand began again in 1985 after several years of a total ban.
-Trade is mainly to the Middle East, where live animals are sacrificially killed on religious occasions such as the Hajj (pilgrimage to Mecca).
+Trade was mainly to the Middle East, where live animals are sacrificially killed on religious occasions such as the Hajj (pilgrimage to Mecca).